Time-inconsistency with rough volatility: Introduction

+Time-inconsistency has generated an astonishing amount of controversial opinions toward the notion of {\it optimality}.
+A remedy is to consider an equilibrium strategy.
+The intent is to formulate a game between the current agent and his/her future selves and to then derive an equilibrium of the game as the strategy.
+Several treatments are available based on different methodologies. \cite{ekeland2008investment,bjork2014mean,bjork2017time} follow the classic dynamic programming framework and derive an extended Hamilton-Jacobi-Bellman (HJB) equation to characterize the equilibrium. \cite{hu2012time} formulates the game in an open-loop optimization and derives the equilibrium via the stochastic maximum principle. \cite{yong2012time,czichowsky2013time} consider a partition on the whole planning time horizon and obtain the equilibrium by taking limits.
+With a fixed-point argument, \cite{huang2018strong} further distinguishes between strong and weak equilibria.
+Related discussions include \cite{he2018equilibrium} and the references therein.
+In this paper, we exploit the extended HJB methodology for its wider applications, including MVP.

-Rough volatility models are consistent with some stylized facts of financial time series and have several desired theoretical properties.
-These models capture the term structure of implied volatility (IV) surface, especially for the explosion of at-the-money (ATM) skew when maturity nears zero \citep{fukasawa2011asymptotic,gatheral2018volatility,el2019characteristic}, that smooth volatility models fail to do so.
-By developing a rigorous statistical estimation and inference, it is further confirmed in \cite{fukasawa2019volatility} that index volatilities are rougher than what the literature reported.
-Examples of rough volatility models include fBm \citep{gatheral2018volatility}, fractional Ornstein-Uhlenbeck (fOU) process \citep{comte1998long,fouque2019optimalMF,morelli2019volatility}, rough Bergomi (rBergomi) model \citep{bayer2016pricing}, and rough Heston model \citep{el2018microstructural,el2019characteristic}.
-Specifically, the rough Heston model has received particular attention and been extended to Volterra Heston model \citep{abi2017affine} and affine forward variance (AFV) model \citep{gatheral2019affine}.
+\cite{liu2007portfolio,basak2010dynamic,dai2020log} document that hedging demand from stochastic volatility can comprise a substantial percentage of total equilibrium stock exposure.
+Realistic modeling for volatility then plays an indispensable role in investment decision-making.
+We use rough volatility models, recently proposed by \cite{gatheral2018volatility}.
+In this seminal work, \cite{gatheral2018volatility} uses the fractional Brownian motion (fBm) to demonstrate the roughness of volatility.
+By developing a rigorous statistical estimation and inference, \cite{fukasawa2019volatility} further confirms that volatility is even rougher than reported in \cite{gatheral2018volatility}.
+These models are consistent with some stylized facts of financial time series and have several desired theoretical properties.
+They capture the term structure of the implied volatility (IV) surface, especially for the explosion of the at-the-money (ATM) skew when the maturity is close to zero \citep{alos2007short,gatheral2018volatility,el2019characteristic}, which smooth volatility models fail to do.
+Examples of rough volatility models include the fBm \citep{gatheral2018volatility}, the fractional Ornstein-Uhlenbeck (fOU) process \citep{fouque2019optimalMF,fouque2018optimalSIFN}, the rough Bergomi (rBergomi) model \citep{bayer2016pricing}, the fractional Heston model \citep{guennoun2018asymptotic}, and the rough Heston model \citep{el2019characteristic}.
+The rough Heston model has received particular attention and has been extended to the Volterra Heston model \citep{abi2017affine} and the affine forward variance (AFV) model \citep{gatheral2019affine}.
+The economic interpretation of rough volatility is explained by \cite{el2019characteristic} via metaorders in high-frequency trading, by \cite{jusselin2018no} via the no-arbitrage property, by \cite{glasserman2019buy} via heterogeneity in near-term downside risk, and by \cite{gatheral2018volatility} via long memory behavior.
+However, like the debate on the short-range or long-range dependence in volatility, the understanding of rough volatility is still in development.